Homemade butter step-by-step recipe with photos.

-Butter and ghee (clarified butter) are essential ingredient in every Indian household.
+Butter and ghee (clarified butter) are essential ingredients in every Indian household.
 As a child, I have grown up eating both freshly prepared at home.
-My mother would collect cream from boiled milk and store it in the refrigerator everyday.
+My mother would collect cream from boiled milk and store it in the refrigerator every day.
 And towards the end of the week, she would churn it into butter.
 She would then make ghee out of the butter.
-A dollop of fresh butter on hot dosa or idli takes it to the next level.
+A dollop of fresh butter on hot dosa or idli takes it to a whole new next level.

 - Before starting, make sure the cream is chilled and very cold

 - Pour the cream into a large bowl